artiepoole/ArtOS/README.md

 ## Known issues:

 - [ ] I need to create some useful tools for the shell
   - such as "ls", "cd", "run" etc. This means I need to create the idea of a path/path string within my OS.
+This requires path lookup support in the kernel.

 ## Tools
 - i686-elf gcc cross-compiler